-Latest Update: Officers Acquitted In Carroll County Banishment Case
+Latest Update: Carrollton Police Chief Held In Contempt In Banishment Case

 Kentucky eschews casinos but embraces horse betting.
 Meanwhile, neighboring states have netted a total of $3.9 billion in taxes in the past decade from their combined eight casinos on the north bank of the Ohio River.